-Flipping or rotating your mattress ensures even wear and helps your mattress last as long as possible.
+Flipping or rotating the mattress ensures even wear and helps the mattress last as long as possible.
 Depending on which type of mattress you have, you may or may not need to flip it.
-Older and more traditional mattresses may still benefit from being flipped, while the new generation of mattresses are made with specific and customized layers that may not require flipping or rotating.
+Older and more traditional mattresses may still benefit from being flipped, while the new generation of mattresses is made with specific and customized layers that may not require flipping or rotating.
 Others may not require flipping but will need an occasional rotation.

 To determine what is best for your mattress, check with the brand and manufacturer that makes it.
 They should be able to provide instructions on whether or not you should flip or rotate your mattress.
 You may also find the details listed under the warranty.

 Generally speaking, memory foam, latex foam, hybrid, and innerspring mattresses tend to benefit from a rotation every quarter (or every three months).
-If you can, remember to rotate the mattress 180 degrees when the seasons change.
+Also, remember to rotate the mattress 180 degrees when the seasons change.

 The Bottom Line

 There are definitely a lot of factors that go into buying a new mattress.
 The more you know about your own personal sleep habits and preferences, the easier it will be to navigate the world of mattress sales online or in-store.